-No instructor support is neccessary to certify in minimal sedation.
+No instructor support is necessary to achieve certification in Foundational Knowledge: Adult Minimal Sedation.
 The skill set is demonstrated by showing proof of a current Basic Life Support (BLS) or Advanced Cardiac Life Support (ACLS) card.
-For moderate sedation, however, the student must also complete an airway and scenario based skill verification with a trained NSC Sedation Instructor.
+For Adult Moderate Sedation, however, the student must also complete seven airway management skills and sedation scenarios administered by an approved NSC or ACLS Instructor.

 About the Course

 The Instructor Course is a one day course, done either in person or via skype.
 Once meeting criteria, the Instructor Candidate will complete both NSC sedation programs prior to the Instructor Course.
 The candidate will not only have their skill verification done at the time of Instructor Course attendance, the Instructor will be learning how to implement the course for others.